-The two-hour Prague Communism and Nuclear Bunker Tour promised a hands-on introduction to the city’s Communist past.
-A visit to an underground bunker built during the Cold War added a fascinating layer of interest to the experience.
+If you are interested in Cold War history, the two-hour Prague Communism and Nuclear Bunker Tour offers a thought-provoking introduction to the city’s Communist past.
+The nuclear bunker tour adds a fascinating layer of interest to the experience.

 Walking tour

 The walking tour started in Prague’s Old Town.
-The first hour was consumed with pausing beside various landmarks with connections to the theme of the tour.
+The first hour involved pausing beside various landmarks with connections to the theme of the tour.

 One of the early stops was beside a plaque commemorating the start of the Velvet Revolution.
 The open palms indicated the protestors carried no weapons, and the universal sign of two fingers represented peace.
 The bloodless revolution in Czechoslovakia in 1989 led to a return to democracy after 50 years of Nazi occupation and Communist rule.
 It paved the way for the formation of the Czech Republic and Slovakia four years later.